Consensys/doc.teku/docs/how-to/use-rewards-api.md

 # View block rewards

-Use the [rewards API](https://consensys.github.io/teku/#tag/Rewards) to view the validator rewards for specific blocks.
+Use the [rewards API](https://consensys.github.io/teku/#tag/Rewards) to view the validator rewards.

 :::tip